 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week, we feature an enigmatic coffin from Egypt's turbulent past.
-Currently on view at the Legion of Honor, this ancient artwork provides insight into Egypt's past.
+Today, in honor of Jacob Lawrence's birthday, we feature his compelling masterwork Migration, currently on display at the de Young.

 "Will Work for Art" takes you behind the scenes to meet the people who make the Fine Arts Museums work.
-This week we take you into the tech shop, where preparator Paul Palacios installs the art that makes the galleries and exhibitions you see possible!
-Originally from Texas, Paul has been with the Museums for almost thirteen years, minus the two he spent working at the Asian Art Museum during the construction of the new de Young.
+This week we meet Chris Huson, the Museums' courier, whose tireless trips between the two museums keep the staff in communication with each other and the outside world.
+Originally from Chicago, Chris has been with the Museums for thirty-two years!